Mother and baby.

 Total Primary C-Section: Percent of deliveries without a prior cesarean identified as cesarean on the birth record or via APR-DRG, MS-DRG, or ICD-10-PCS codes.

-Primary C-Section (TJC PC-02, NTSV): This Joint Commission PC-02 Cesarean Birth Measure reflects cesareans identified by ICD-10-PCS codes (Appendix A, Table 11.06, v2023B1) among deliveries limited to gestation at least 37 weeks, first-time delivery (nulliparous), singleton, ages 10 to 64, and excluding multiple gestations and other presentations (Appendix A, Table 11.09, v2023B1)
+Primary C-Section (TJC PC-02, NTSV): This Joint Commission PC-02 Cesarean Birth Measure reflects cesareans identified by ICD-10-PCS codes (Appendix A, Table 11.06, v2024A1) among deliveries limited to gestation at least 37 weeks, first-time delivery (nulliparous), singleton, ages 10 to 64, and excluding multiple gestations and other presentations (Appendix A, Table 11.09, v2024A1).

-Primary C-Section (TJC PC-02, NTSV) among patients with Cardiac Conditions at delivery: The rate of PC-02 Cesarean births among people with cardiac conditions at the time of delivery.
+Primary C-Section (TJC PC-02, NTSV) among patients with Cardiac Conditions in Obstetric Care : The rate of PC-02 Cesarean births among people with cardiac conditions at time of delivery.
 Such cardiac conditions may include congenital heart disease, cardiac valve disorders, cardiomyopathies, arrhythmias, coronary artery disease, pulmonary hypertension, and aortic dissection.

 Births